-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Need: Providing comprehensive support for our multilingual learners from enrollment through to graduation, utilizing systems designed for both prevention and intervention.
-Scope: Limited to Unduplicated Student Group(s) action addresses these needs and why implementing them district-wide is crucial: 1.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness that all teachers are equipped with the skills to support language learners, enhancing the overall instructional quality.
+2.10 Action: Enhance infrastructure and support systems to empower Multi-Language Learners and Newcomers, ensuring their academic success and social integration.
+Need: While the action outlined support or data that indicates that our English Learners (EL), need targets actions and comprehensive support from enrollment through to graduation, utilizing systems designed for both prevention and intervention.
+This support will also provide their achieve on CAASPP and graduation rate.
+Scope: Limited to Unduplicated Student Group(s) The identified need highlights the importance of providing comprehensive support systems for multi-lingual learners (MLLs) from enrollment through to graduation.
+Here's how each proposed action addresses these needs and why implementing them district-wide is crucial: 1.
 Newcomer Support and Enrollment Process: How It Addresses the Needs: Streamlining the enrollment process for newcomers makes it more welcoming and reduces initial barriers.
 By providing a dedicated liaison to guide families through the process and connecting them with essential services from day one, newcomers receive immediate support and orientation, which is critical for their successful integration.
 Why District-wide: Implementing this approach across the district ensures that all newcomers receive a consistent and supportive entry experience, irrespective of the school they enroll in.
 This uniformity is key to reducing disparities and ensuring equitable access to education and support services.
 2. Curriculum Integration and ELD Standards: How It Addresses the Needs: Tailoring the curriculum to integrate ELD standards ensures that academic content is accessible and relevant to MLLs.
 By developing linguistic proficiency alongside academic content through scaffolded learning strategies, MLLs are better equipped to succeed academically.
-Why District-wide: Uniform integration of ELD standards across all schools ensures that MLLs throughout the district benefit from educational practices that promote language development and academic achievement, fostering equity in educational outcomes. of California or California State University school Metric 2.26: Participation numbers of students on the principal's and superintendent's advisory Metric 2.27: FPC meeting participation numbers Metric 2.28:PTSA participation numbers Metric 2.29: ELAC participation numbers Metric 2.30: Special Education Family Partnership Meetings participation numbers
+Metric 2.29: ELAC participation numbers Metric 2.7: Percent of graduates who met all the (a-g) requirements for admission to a University of California or California State University school Work with the Family Partnership Council to track and monitor participants' attendance and participation to maintain our unduplicated students' parents/guardians.
+Metric 2.27